 For a similar feel to Middle Village that’s a little easier to get to by subway (it’s a short walk from the 46th St./Bliss St. stop on the 7 line) try Sunnyside Gardens.
 One of New York’s first planned communities, this cohesive landmarked area’s streets of charming houses and oversized trees make for manageable and picturesque candy collecting.

 Bay Ridge takes Halloween very seriously.
-Gather at Owl’s Head Park for the Haunted Halloween Walk and Fairy Tale Forest for games, facepainting, costume contests by age, “Dracula’s Food Court”, rides and more.
-The later in the afternoon evening, the scarier the haunted walk gets!
+Gather at Owl's Head Park for the annual Bay Ridge Halloween Festival for games, face-painting, costume contests by age, rides and more.
+It's all free, thanks to Councilman Justin Brennan and State Senator Andrew Gounardes.

 53 68th St.